doyleyoung/apollo-graphql-subscriptions-example/README.md

-# ApolloClient GraphQL Issue
+# Apollo GraphQL Subscriptions Example

-ApolloClient fails to provide subscription hook "subscribeToMore".
+Apollo Client Subscriptions example

-## Start server
+## Start Susbcription Client and Server apps

 In a terminal do: